 Concordia Lutheran celebrates the saving Word of God that makes us all “wise for salvation through faith which is in Christ Jesus” (2 Tim.
 3:15) and rejoices in the gifts of grace God gives to His people in worship.
 We invite you to receive these gifts in the Divine Service as we share our faith with one another and the world around us.

-We welcome you to join us at worship on Sunday at 9 AM, and Sunday School at 10:30 AM.
+We welcome you to join us at worship on Sunday at 9:00 AM & 11:00 AM, and Sunday School at 10:00 AM.
 We are pleased to use the liturgy and hymnody found in The Lutheran Service Book.
-We use Divine Service 1, 3 and 4 on a rotating basis.
 The Lord’s Supper is joyfully celebrated at every Sunday service at Concordia.

 The teaching of every church can be grouped under two headings: source and content.
 The source of teaching is the church’s authority, what voice is heard in the church.
 The content of a church’s teaching is what it believes, teaches and confesses.
 This introduction will briefly discuss the source and content of Lutheran teaching.